torproject/onionbalance/docs/v2/installing_ob.rst

 management server.

-The OnionBalance software does not need to be installed on the backend servers which provide the hidden service content (i.e. web site, IRC server etc.).
+The OnionBalance software does not need to be installed on the backend servers which provide the onion service content (i.e. web site, IRC server etc.).

 OnionBalance is not yet packaged for most Linux and BSD.
 The tool can be